April · Fair Housing Month

 NAR passed its first formal equal-opportunity policy in 1972 — four years after the Fair Housing Act.
 In 2020 it launched ACT!.
 It now actively supports the Mapping Housing Discrimination Act federally and helped champion Washington's Covenant Homeownership Program at the state level.

-What that looks like for us
+What that looks like on the ground

 Final check